lorisdanto/automatark/README.md

 # AutomatArk (Automata Benchmark)
-Benchmark problems for different models of automata, transducers, and related logics.
+The goal of this project is to collect benchmark problems for different models of automata, transducers, and related logics.
+This will allow to have standardized sets of benchmarks for research in these topics.

 ##Input Format
 The file formats of each model are described in the readme file of the corresponding folder.